-LG 2017 OLED TVs now up for pre-order, starting at $2500
+LG 2017 OLED TVs now up for preorder, starting at $2,500

 Beyond some styling differences, the 2017 models offer the following improvements over the 2016 versions:

-- 25% brighter in highlights
+- 25 percent brighter in highlights

 - Compatible with Technicolor and HLG HDR formats